woodRock/fishy-business/docs/source/literature.rst

 -----------------
 Denoising diffusion implicit models.

-(Song 2020) propose Deosing Diffusion Implicit Models (DDIM) a generalized DDPM that is faster and deterministic.
+(Song 2020) propose Denoising Diffusion Implicit Models (DDIM) a generalized DDPM that is faster and deterministic.

 Notes:
     * TODO [ ] Read this paper!